 Video: - Neil: Biomedical Scientist

-As a Biomedical Scientist, you will test and analyse medical samples, for example, of blood and tissues, to help Doctors diagnose, monitor and treat disease.
+As a Biomedical Scientist, you will test and analyse medical samples to help Doctors diagnose, monitor and treat disease.

 You'll work in laboratories, using automated testing machines, microscopes, computers and other types of hi-tech equipment.

 Without the work of Biomedical Scientists, Doctors would not be able to identify and decide on the most effective treatment for serious and sometimes life-threatening illnesses such as diabetes, cancer and HIV/AIDS.
 The work you do will be incredibly important.

 You'll investigate samples taken during health tests, screening programmes, surgery and blood donation services.
 You will also study samples of tissue taken during post-mortems.

 As a Biomedical Scientist, you could specialise in areas such as:

 - clinical chemistry - analysing blood and other samples.
 This area also involves testing the workings of organs such as the kidneys and liver.

 - transfusion science - identifying blood groups for blood donation, matching the right group to the patient, and making sure there is enough blood at the hospital to cope with emergencies such as road traffic accidents